 Four Corners debuted on the Australian ABC network on 19 August 1961 and went on to become that country’s longest-running and most acclaimed weekly current affairs programme.

 The show was originally conceived as a programme with a magazine format offering an informed commentary on the week’s events, filling a space on Australian television roughly comparable to the BBC’s Panorama (from which it often borrowed material in the 1960s) or the early current affairs programming developed by CBS in the USA.

 The programme frequently presents itself as personalised and argumentative, with the narrator generally appearing on-screen, rather than the off-screen “voice-of-God” narration which was the dominant convention in 1950s documentaries.

 Since the mid-70s, the programme has developed the format of a 45-minute topical documentary introduced by a studio host, occasionally varied with studio debate.
-The most frequently cited examples are investigative reports which have had a direct impact on political institutions, such as the 1988 programme ‘The Moonlight State’ which revealed corruption at high levels in the Queensland police force and prompted the ‘Fitzgerald Inquiry’.
+The most frequently cited examples are investigative reports which have had a direct impact on political institutions, such as the 1987 programme ‘The Moonlight State’ which revealed corruption at high levels in the Queensland police force and prompted the ‘Fitzgerald Inquiry’.

 Four Corners has consistently been accused of political bias (of a left-wing orientation) and for failing to abide by the ABC’s charter which requires “balance” in the coverage of news and current affairs.